ece-fast-lab/ISCA-2025-DLB/README.md

     git submodule update --remote
     ```

 b).
-Build all necessary drivers, libraries, and benchmarks for server, snic, or client.
+Build all necessary drivers, libraries, and benchmarks on server, snic, or client.

     ```
     cd scripts/common/